Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Continue Your Education: Complete additional classes, certificates or degree programs that are relevant to the job.
+- Continuous Education: Consider taking additional classes, certificates or degrees programs that relate to the profession.

 Negativity